tracykteal/msu_al340/README.md

 ## Changing Directories

 Now, let's move to a different directory.
 The command `cd` (change directory) is used to move around.
-Let's move into the `boot-camps` directory.
+Let's move into the `msu_al340` directory.
 Enter the following command:

-    cd boot-camps
+    cd msu_al340

 Use the `ls` command to see what is inside this directory.
-This directory contains all of the material for this boot camp.
-Now move to the directory containing the data for the shell tutorial:
+This directory contains all of the material for this tutorial.

-    cd shell

 Now use the `ls` command to see what is inside this directory.
 You will see that there is an entry which is green.
 This means that this